Part VI

 1. The Echo of Trauma (Legitimate, Disproportionate Response)

-- The Refraction: Your action inadvertently touches an old wound.
-The Prism amplifies the signal; their reaction is bigger than the present trigger, but true to their inner history.
+Here the refraction is old pain amplifying the present trigger.
+Their reaction is bigger than the moment, but true to their inner history.

-- Regulate first.
-Your stability is the anchor for the field.
-Don’t defend.
+• Regulate first; your stability is the anchor for the field.

-- Hold scope.
-Offer empathy without becoming their therapist; avoid sliding into the Rescuer role.
+• Hold scope.
+Offer empathy without becoming their therapist or sliding into the Rescuer role.

 2. The Weaponized Wound (The Victimhood Vortex)

-- The Dynamic: A Power-Under loop where the wound becomes leverage—perpetual fragility or grievance used to force the group or partner into the Rescuer or Persecutor roles.
+Here the dynamic is a Power-Under loop where the wound becomes leverage: perpetual fragility or grievance used to force the group or partner into the Rescuer or Persecutor roles.

-- Refuse the leverage.
-Do not let their fragility hold your truth hostage.
+• Refuse the leverage.
 You can be kind without being compliant.

 3. The Distorted Field (Severe Dysregulation)

-- The Refraction: Perception departs from shared reality (severe disorientation, panic, confusion, or crisis states).
+Here perception departs from shared reality through severe disorientation, panic, confusion, or crisis states.
 The Prism is fractured; the light is scattered into incoherence.

-- Seek external support.
-Involve appropriate care if risk is present.
+• Seek external support whenever risk is present.

-Neurodivergence-Aware Note: Curiosity before conclusion: Autistic directness, ADHD urgency, or a trauma freeze can be states, not strategies.
+Neurodivergence-Aware Note: Curiosity before conclusion: Autistic directness, ADHD urgency, or a trauma freeze can reflect wiring, state, or trauma response rather than strategy.
 Ask: “What support do you need so we can stay in trust?”

 The ethic is simple: acknowledge the wound; don’t live inside it.
 Let your inner ground hold compassion and boundary at once.
 Own your impact, discern the refraction, and choose the response that protects dignity, agency, and the integrity of the entire field.